good-bill-hunting/political_parser/readme.md

 - Our baseline was predicting Democrat at 59%
 - Four of the five models performed better than the baseline on train and validate.
 - The Logistic Regression model performed the best on train (75%) and validate (71%).
-- We chose to move forward with the Logistic Regression model because KNN may be overfit.
+- We chose to move forward with the Logistic Regression model because KNN is likely overfit.

 ## Recommendations:
 - The results from this project should be made public for informational use on the focus of democratic and republican representatives.